Work with us

 Working with the Hub Manager & operations team, the Community Food Produce Coordinator will effectively support the warehouse operation, incoming goods, storage and dispatch of goods to Community Food Members (CFMs) receiving surplus food from FareShare South West to high levels of compliance and service.
 The role includes a focus on increasing the volume of food being redistributed, with particular focus on produce.
 This role will include supervision of a large and diverse team of volunteers throughout the week.

-To apply please send your CV and a cover letter explaining why you would be a good fit for the role to Louise Zaal at recruitment@faresharesouthwest.org.uk.
+To apply please send your CV and a cover letter explaining why you would be a good fit for the role to at recruitment@faresharesouthwest.org.uk.
+Please note: there is no closing date for this role, we will review applications on receipt.

 Reporting to: Head of Food and Logistics